jemarq04/cpp-argparse/README.md

 A command-line argument parser for C++11 (and later) that mimics python's argparse.
 This file will focus on how the implementation in C++ differs from python.

 # Using cpp-argparse
-To get started, move the `argparse.h` file into your working area and include it into your makefile.
-All that you need to do is add `#include "argparse.h"` at the top of your C++ script, and you can now access all of the classes and enums located in the `argparse` namespace.
+To get started, move the `argparse.h` file into your working area and add `#include "argparse.h"` at the top of your C++ script.
+Now you can access all of the classes and enums located in the `argparse` namespace.
+(If you'd prefer `argparse.h` in a different location, just be sure to include its directory in your compilation.)

 We need to access the command-line arguments to be able to parse them, so a template for a simple script would look something like the following snippet.
 ```C++